ibexa/documentation-developer/docs/guide/user_management.md

 The template for this email is located in `/Resources/views/Security/mail/forgot_user_password.html.twig` in `ezsystems/ezplatform-user`.
 You can customize it according to your needs.

-The validity of the password recovery token can be set using the `ezsettings.default.security.token_interval_spec` parameter.
+The validity of the password recovery token can be set using the `ezpublish.system.<siteaccess>.security.token_interval_spec` parameter.
 By default it is set to `PT1H` (one hour).

 ## Registering new users